 The following tests are sample coordination and balance tests.
 They are tools used by the officer to help determine if the suspect is under the influence of intoxicants.
-These are the only tests which may be given, except as otherwise directed by the local district attorney.
-Tests require a well-lighted, smooth, level surface upon which to stand.
-They all include: (a) divided attention (subject required to do two things at once); (b) are easily understood; (c) can be accomplished by the average person.
+Optimally, tests should be conducted in a well-lighted area upon a smooth and level surface.
+Common elements of the tests include: (a) divided attention (subject required to do two things at once); (b) easily understood instructions; (c) can readily be accomplished by the average person.